 95 Octane/102 RON: 330-340whp / 400-415wtq

-Expected horsepower for the N55 MHD stage 2 tune comes in around 310-340whp.
+You can generally expect around 310-340whp from the N55 MHD stage 2 tune.
 Boost targets are beginning to become aggressive enough to the point ACN91 falls behind normal 91 octane.
 With all of the recommended supporting mods on 93+ octane boost targets will likely run up to the ballpark of 16-17psi.
 Given the additional boost, peak torque gains are pretty impressive as compared to the previous stages.

 N55 MHD Stage 2+ Horsepower & Mods